 - The IIHS test simulates more accurately a real-world car crash by conducting an analysis that involves a frontal collision with a movable barrier.
 The test is considered better as it simulates more dangerous accidents.

 - The NHTSA test uses an immovable barrier, which doesn't correlate to most real-world accidents.

 The tests also simulate an accident where a light post or tree impacts the vehicle by including a side-barrier crash with a pole.
 This information is used to reveal weaknesses that may not appear in frontal collision tests.
 Also, in their side-impact rating system, the NHTSA has begun incorporating head injury data.
 However, these side-impact results are based on a sled that is the size of a mid-sized sedan.

-However, because they use their same sled size across all of their vehicle classes both the test from the IIHS and the NHTSA are considered consistent.
+However, because they use the same sled size across all of their vehicle classes, both the tests from the IIHS and the NHTSA are considered consistent.

 The NHTSA Began Using the 5-Star Safety Rating System